6 Basic Supplements Everyone Needs

 SUNLIGHT

 Too much sun exposure can dramatically age the skin.
 It produces broken capillaries, wrinkles, age spots, dry, thickened, pigmented skin.
 Known as photo-aging, skin aging is accelerated by exposure to UV radiation.
-Wearing sunscreen may not be the best answer to the problem of UV exposure, as the chemicals in the sunscreen can actually react when they come in contact with the suns rays to speed up skin damage and promote aging.
+Wearing sunscreen may not be the best answer to the problem of UV exposure, as the chemicals in the sunscreen can sometimes react when they come in contact with the suns rays to speed up skin damage and promote aging.

 Vitamins A and C are helpful in reversing the damage caused to your skin by the sun’s rays.
 Whether you take a supplement, eat lots of foods rich in these vitamins or find them in the products you apply to your skin, they will benefit.
 But don’t use products full of harmful chemicals simply because they have vitamins added.
 There will not be enough vitamins in the product to counteract the damage caused by the chemicals.